 As more and more services go online, providing online resources and learning is becoming a must for organizations.
 But what makes a good online or eLearning course?
-In this blog, we will provide eleven tips on how to make a great online course that your visitors, customers and partners will love!
+In this blog, we will provide eleven tips on how to make a great eLearning course that your visitors, customers and partners will love!

-Benefits of creating an online course
+Benefits of creating an eLearning course

-Online courses are convenient and accessible.
+eLearning or online courses are convenient and accessible.
 With more people working and accessing services remotely, online courses are a scalable and efficient training method for companies.
 The key to succeeding with online training is to create eLearning courses that follow best practices.

 Besides convenience, other reasons why you would want to make an effective online course are: